Flotomate/product_docs/source/asset-management/modify-assets.rst

             :alt: figure 116

-    b. **Asset Property**: You can add the field to a particular property of an Asset type.
+    b. **Asset Property**: You can add the field to a particular property of an Asset type (sub-types will inherit the fields of the main-type but not vice-versa).
        The available properties are visible as a drop-down list.
 If the list is empty then the Asset type doesn’t have any properties.

         .. _amf-117.1: